 Our heating and cooling systems get put through the grinder when the weather turns and oftentimes people don’t know how to maintain them.

 The first point I wanted to make is that some simple ongoing maintenance can dramatically reduce the chances that you’ll need to call a repairman out.
-You can easily perform a number of maintenance tasks including filter replacement, cleaning the refrigeration coils, and making sure fan motors are properly lubricated.
+You can easily perform several maintenance tasks including filter replacement, cleaning the refrigeration coils, and making sure fan motors are properly lubricated.

 If you have a gas furnace, you should familiarize yourself with the procedure for changing a faulty thermocouple or heat sensor, which is often responsible for the failure of the pilot to stay lit.